 Become a Mentor

-Older students learn about wetlands during the school year classroom sessions and field trips.
-Then, they plan and organize a wetland field trip day where they can pass down their knowledge and skills to younger students!
+Older students learn about wetlands the school year during classroom sessions and field trips.
+Then, they plan and organize a wetland field trip where they pass down their knowledge and skills to younger students!

 Wetland field trips

-Field trips are tailored to their WCE & can include activities such as:
+Field trips are tailored to each WCE & can include activities such as:

 - Critter Dipping: explore the diversity of life in a wetland (Click here to watch the video)

-- Wetland Games: a fun, active way to teach ecology concepts (ex: predator vs. prey & water cycle)
+- Wetland Games: play running games to teach ecology concepts (e.g. predator-prey dynamics, water cycle)

-- Nature Scavenger Walk: search your wetland to discover the array of plants and animals that call it home!
+- Nature Scavenger Walk: search your wetland to discover the plants and animals that call it home!